redrook/rookshot/one.md

 [Teammate] What?
 No that's retarded.
 If they start shooting at me what am I supposed to do, run?

-[Melissa] Yes, but don't forget to tell me where.
+[Melissa] Yes, but don't forget to tell me where they are.

 [Teammate] Wow ok this is stupid.
 I'm going to forge with my friends.